THE HUON VALLEY GROVE OF GIANTS

 The Grove of Giants is the last remaining intact stand of old-growth Tasmanian Blue Gums left.
 It is an important habitat for the critically endangered Swift Parrot, which relies on Blue Gum trees as a food source during their breeding season.
 The Grove of Giants has been described as the best remaining Swift Parrot habitat by researchers.

 There has been countless hours of volunteer work to document the outstanding natural values of this beautiful forest.
-The Huon Valley Grove of Giants is globally unique and needs immediate protection from logging.
-It is unfathomable that the Tasmanian Government is still destroying old-growth forests in this modern age.
+The Huon Valley Grove of Giants is globally unique.
+Thanks to our successful campaigning, the Grove of Giants is now in an informal reserve.
+We would now like to see the Grove have permanent protection and better visitor infrastructure.

 PRIDE OF THE SOUTHERN FORESTS